 Eating a rainbow of fruits and vegetables, along with whole grains, lean protein, and dairy will help ensure you get the recommended amount of each essential nutrient.

-If you have dietary restrictions or a condition like inflammatory bowel disease (IBD) that makes it harder for your body to absorb nutrients, talk to your healthcare provider about how to make sure you get all you need.
+If you have dietary restrictions or a condition like inflammatory bowel disease (IBD) that makes it harder for your body to absorb nutrients, talk to your healthcare provider about how to make sure you get all you need such as through taking a vitamin supplement.